IBM-ICP-CoC/KubeToy/README.md

 **[Shared Filesystem](documentation/Filesystem.md)** Use the shared files system to store and read content across all instances of the application.
 File information is persisted even if the app crashes.

+**[Network](documentation/Network.md)** Ping and do DNS lookups from the server side app.
+You can verify visibilty of related ClusterIP services.

 **[Ingress](documentation/Ingress.md)** Show how you can, with the help of nginx you can set up an ingress for this app, with your own custom certs providing SSL protection.